agiocochook/drl_p3_collaboration-competition/Report.md

 # Report

 The implementation here is similar to the MADDPG algorithm, which is a multi-agent extension for DDPG [1].
-I started with the project 2 submission (which itself is a modified form of the Udacity DDPG-bipedal notebook extended for multiple agents [2,3]) and was modified to run better on a different environment.
-The big change here was having a separate set of neural network for each agent.
+I started with the project 2 submission (which itself is a modified form of the Udacity DDPG-bipedal notebook extended for multiple agents [2,3]) and was modified for better performance on the Tennis environment.
+The big change here was having a separate set of neural networks for each agent.

 ## Learning algorithm